-On a regular basis the internal auditor reports to the board of trustees, through the Audit committee on the operation of the systems of control and in the discharge of the board of trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and asses year on year progress.
+The internal auditor reports to the board of trustees, through the Audit committee on the operation of the systems of control and in the discharge of the board of trustees' financial responsibilities and prepared a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and asses year on year progress.

 Three internal audit visits are planned each financial year.
-During 2020/21 two Internal Audit visits were completed.
+During 2021/22 three Internal Audit visits were completed.